2019 Executive Board

 Amber Hogan Mitchell, Treasurer

 Learn more about the 2018 Healthcare Surfaces Summit board members

-Jacqueline P. Butler, MLT (ASCP), CIC is the Corporate Director of the System Infection Prevention & Control Department for the Sentara Healthcare System, consisting of twelve Healthcare Facilities, ranging from Level-I Trauma Centers to multiple Acute Care Facilities and Outpatient/Skilled Care Facilities.
+Jacqueline P. Butler, MLT (ASCP), CIC is the Corporate Director of the System Infection Prevention & Control Department for the Sentara Healthcare System, consisting of twelve Healthcare Facilities, ranging from two Trauma Centers to multiple Acute Care Facilities and Outpatient/Skilled Care Facilities.
 Two Acute Care Facilities attained DNV MIR Certification and were the first facilities to obtain DNV MIR (Managing Infection Risks) Certification in the World!
-She has thirty-three (33) years of experience in the field of Infection Prevention & Control and is certified by the Certification Board of Infection Control and Epidemiology, Inc. (CBIC) since 1991, serving on the CBIC Board for two 3-year terms.
-Jacqueline is an active member of the Association of Professionals in Infection Control and Epidemiology (APIC), the APIC-Virginia Chapter, and the local Tidewater Infection Control Practitioners Group.
-Jacqueline has received the APIC Virginia Presidents Award for distinguished service three (3) times in her career.
+She has thirty-four (34) years of experience in the field of Infection Prevention & Control and is certified by the Certification Board of Infection Control and Epidemiology, Inc. (CBIC) since 1991, serving on the CBIC Board for two 3-year terms.
+Jacqueline is an active member of the Association of Professionals in Infection Control and Epidemiology (APIC), the APIC-Virginia Chapter, and the local Central Virginia Infection Prevention Practitioners Group.
+Jacqueline previously served as President of APIC-Virginia and has also received the APIC Virginia Presidents Award for distinguished service three (3) times in her career.

 Douglas S. Erickson, FASHE, CHFM, HFDP, CHC, provides expertise in healthcare facilities planning, design, and construction with more than 40 years of industry experience, as a healthcare facility manager, consultant, authority having jurisdiction, and the principal advocate representing the American Hospital Association (AHA)/American Society for Healthcare Engineering (ASHE) membership on national codes, standards, and built environment committees.
 He also is the recipient of ASHE – Crystal Eagle Award in 2013.
 Doug is currently the CEO of Facility Guidelines Institute (FGI), a not-for-profit organization responsible for producing the Guidelines for Design and Construction of Health Care Facilities and whose mission is to produce consensus-based guidelines in healthcare.
 As a senior advisor to Specified Technologies, Inc., the premier firestop authority, he provides consultation and strategic leadership on the health care built environment.